 - MAKE SURE NO METAL PART OF THE LOCOMOTIVE TOUCHES ANY METAL PART OF THE DECODER.
 APPLY ELECTRICAL TAPE TO THE INTERIOR OF THE LOCO AT ANY QUESTIONABLE POINTS. - THERE MUST BE NO ELECTRICAL CONNECTION BETWEEN THE MOTOR AND THE RAILS.
 BOTH MOTOR TERMINALS MUST BE ELECTRICALLY ISOLATED FROM THE MOTOR FRAME AND BODY. - IF YOU USE METAL COUPLERS MAKE SURE THE COUPLERS ARE INSULATED FROM THE FRAME.
-THIS CAN CAUSE MYSTERIOUS PROBLEMS WHEN RUNNING TWO OR MORE LOCOMOTIVES COUPLED TOGETHER. - DO NOT USE CONVENTIONAL (older) DECODERS WITH CORELESS MOTORS.

-NCE decoders that are designated SR (Silent Running) are high frequency motor drive decoders.
-These will not harm coreless motors.

-- Test the locomotive to assure good analog (DC) operation.
+THIS CAN CAUSE MYSTERIOUS PROBLEMS WHEN RUNNING TWO OR MORE LOCOMOTIVES COUPLED TOGETHER. - · DO NOT USE CONVENTIONAL (older) DECODERS WITH CORELESS MOTORS. - All NCE decoders are high frequency motor drive decoders.
+These will not harm coreless motors - Test the locomotive to assure good analog operation.
 Poor running locomotives will not run well with DCC either.
 Test the loco under a "stalled" condition.
 First connect ammeter between the DC power supply and the track.
 Remove the loco's shell.
 Increase power to the loco until it reaches at least 12 Volts.
 Now stall the motor by squeezing the flywheel until it stops.
 With locomotives without flywheels, push down on the mechanism until the wheels stop turning.
 Note the reading on the meter.
 The decoder rating needs to exceed the highest amperage reading otherwise the decoder will cause the loco to have intermittent stops when operating at the decoders' rated amperage. - We suggest installing the wiring harnesses with plugs for all leads being used in order to facilitate decoder removal in the future. - Lights and motor stall current should not exceed the values listed for each decoder.
 Nor should their total exceed the amount of current remaining after testing the loco motor "stalled".
 The Function common (blue wire), is track voltage. - Make a wiring diagram of your locomotive's motor power and lighting.
-Copy it and show how you are going to insulate the motor from the frame, if it is not already insulated, and where you are going to cut the wires from the track pickups to the motor and lights.
+Copy it and add how you are going to insulate the motor from the frame, if it is not already insulated, and where you are going to cut the wires from the track pickups to the motor and lights.
 LGB locomotives can be tricky here. - The power for the Functions normally is connected to the Blue wire.
 This will supply the lights with 14-15 volts (for the NORMAL setting).
-If you connect one wire of a light bulb to one of the rails (Red or Black) and the other wire to the function wire, the voltage to the lights will be cut to half the normal voltage (7 - 8 volts). - Place the loco on the programming track and refer to the section "PROGRAMMING ON THE PROGRAMMING TRACK".
-Almost all decoders come from the factory with the short address "3".
+If you connect the lighting common to one of the rails (Red or Black), the voltage to the lights will be cut to half (7 8 volts) the common voltage. - Place the loco on the programming track and refer to the section "PROGRAMMING ON THE PROGRAMMING TRACK".
+Almost all decoders come from the factory with the address "3".